robinrendle/robinrendle.com/notes/spineless.md

 title: Spineless
 date: 2018-04-01 19:49:00 -07:00
 tags:
-  - book
+  - books
 city: San Francisco
 country: California
-extract:
-  "Jellyfish question everything that we know about life; how they move, how they see, how they eat, how they process information.
+extract: "Jellyfish question everything that we know about life; how they move, how they see, how they eat, how they process information.
 Everything about them is alien and beyond comprehension and sci-fi as all hell."
 ---

 Over the past week or so I’ve been reading [Spineless](https://www.amazon.com/Spineless-Science-Jellyfish-Growing-Backbone/dp/0735211264) which is a book by [Juli Berwald](http://www.juliberwald.com/) all about jellyfish.
 I picked it up in the Haight only because of the design of its cover and the random paragraph that I flipped to – but that would be enough.
 I knew this book was going to be a lovely tale about a topic that I have zero interest or knowledge in.